-Keeping the Minkowski signature of spacetime intact, we now consider a finite spatial volume with cubic geometry and with extent $L$ along each Cartesian coordinates with periodic boundary conditions.
+Keeping the Minkowski signature of spacetime intact, we now consider a finite spatial volume with cubic geometry and with extent $L$ along each Cartesian coordinate with periodic boundary conditions.
 The time direction is assumed to be infinite.
-The correlation function at LO in the EFT is depicted in Fig.~\ref{fig:diagrams}, and can be written as
+Since the amplitudes cannot be defined in a finite-volume, one needs to resort to defining a correlation function instead.
+At LO in the EFT (see Fig.~\ref{fig:diagrams}):

-Here, $\mathcal{B}^\dagger_{nn}$ and $\mathcal{B}_{pp}$ are the matrix elements of initial- and final-state interpolating operators between vacuum and on-shell ``in'' and ``out'' two-nucleon states, respectively.
-The ellipsis denotes terms that will not matter for the matching relation below, see Ref.~\cite{Davoudi:2020xdv} for further detail in a similar process. $\mathcal{F}$ is a finite-volume function defined as
+$\mathcal{B}^\dagger_{nn}$ and $\mathcal{B}_{pp}$ are the matrix elements of initial- and final-state interpolating operators between vacuum and on-shell ``in'' and ``out'' two-nucleon states, respectively.
+The ellipsis denotes terms that will not matter for the matching relation, see Ref.~\cite{Davoudi:2020xdv} for further detail on a similar process. $\mathcal{F}$ is a finite-volume function defined as